gabrieljablonski/dgg-chat-bot/README.md

     # arg1 = 'abc', arg2 = '123'
 ```

-In case the command is invoked with more arguments than defined, all exceeding words
+In case the command is invoked with more arguments than defined, all exceeding words are grouped as the last argument.

-are grouped as the last argument.
-In case arguments sent are less than expected, and
-`optional_args` is `True` (default value), missing arguments are received as empty
+In case arguments received are less than expected, and `optional_args` is `True` (default value),
-(`''` or `0` for number arguments, as explained further on).
-If `optional_args` is set
+missing arguments are received as empty (`''` or `0` for numeric arguments, as explained later).

-to `False`, `InvalidCommandArgumentsError` exception is raised before the handler is
+If `optional_args` is set to `False`, `InvalidCommandArgumentsError` exception is raised,
-called, and the `on_invalid_arguments()` special handler is called, which is explained
+and the `on_invalid_arguments()` special handler is called instead, which is explained further on.
-further on.

 Examples:

 ```python
 @bot.on_command('command')